This page is about fever in children. See fever in adults for general information about fever.

 Symptoms of a high temperature in children

-While high temperatures are usually caused by minor illnesses they can be a sign of serious infections.
-This is why it is important to check whether your child is alert and responding to you.
+High temperatures are usually caused by minor illnesses.
+But they can be a sign of serious infections.
+It's important to check that your child is alert and responding to you.

 Urgent advice: Get medical help immediately if: